 So, what’s the craze all about?
 For one, dash cam footage serves as valuable evidence, protecting drivers from false claims and helping to prove fault in an accident—saving you thousands.
-Insurers benefit as well, as “crash-to-cash” type scams may be virtually eliminated, preventing over £1 billion of fraudulent pay-outs annually.
+Insurers benefit as well, as “cash-to-cash” type scams may be virtually eliminated, preventing over £1 billion of fraudulent payouts annually.
 Other driver benefits include: monitoring a new driver’s road skills, recorded proof of driving speeds to get out of tickets, safeguarding parked vehicles and even making you a safer, more aware driver.

 Maybe you knew all this already, but are still on the fence.
 Maybe you’ve been entertaining the idea of outfitting your vehicle with a highly-rated dashboard camera for a while.
-Perhaps you’ve put off this purchase because you’ve been weary of what that device will mean to your wallet, or bank account.
+Perhaps you’ve put off this purchase because you’ve been weary of what that device will mean to your wallet or bank account.
 Well, sometimes you get lucky and find a gem of a product well within your reach.

 *GPS tracks coordinates for playback on compatible software, but does not offer directions to programmable destinations.*

 - Highlights: Nextbase is the dash cam brand leader when it comes to devices accepted by UK insurers.
-The iN-Car Camä 101 Go is no exception.
+The iN-Car Camera 101 Go is no exception.
 The F2.0 aperture lens lets in a fair amount of light for decent daytime recording at an adequate 720p HD.
 The item’s primary strengths lie in its no-frills, streamlined approach to design and creating a reliable, time-tested product that is guaranteed to perform when needed most.

 - Our Verdict: Buying the Brand

 - Highlights: Features typically found on higher-end devices can be checked off by this value-priced HP stunner.
 The incredible F1.9 aperture lets in a significant amount of light for vivid, Full HD recording that is guaranteed to impress.
-During low light or nighttime driving, an LED light can be activated to improve camera performance.
+During low light or night-time driving, an LED light can be activated to improve camera performance.
 Surprise extras include the following: Driver Fatigue, Speed Camera, Speed Limit alerts and more.

-- Red Flags: The GPS is a bit of a letdown, only tracking coordinates for later playback when using the companion SuperCar software—not for real-time, in-vehicle directions.
+- Red Flags: The GPS is a bit of a let-down, only tracking coordinates for later playback when using the companion SuperCar software—not for real-time, in-vehicle directions.
 But, did you really think you could get everything?
 At this price?

 - Our Verdict: Feature Rich Surprises

-- Highlights: The satisfactory F2.4 aperture captures a decent amount of light for vivid, Full HD video during daytime recording.
-Two LEDs on either side of the AD118 activate during low and nighttime driving, creating adequate images that go a bit overboard when it comes to contrast.
+- Highlights: The neat F2.4 aperture captures a decent amount of light for vivid, Full HD video during daytime recording.
+Two LEDs on either side of the AD118 activate during low and night-time driving, creating adequate images that go a bit overboard when it comes to contrast.
 However, Ausdom delivers with an intuitive navigation menu and plenty of user-customized settings atypical to models at this price point, such as exposure and G-Force sensitivity.
 Photo Mode stands out in particular, with drivers able to choose from 1.3-12MP for quality still images that document the scene of an accident.

 - Red Flags: Drivers may be disappointed by the narrow 120° field of view, which more or less captures scenes occurring directly in front of the vehicle—leaving out much of peripheral roadside events.
 Additionally, this camera requires manual on/off activation (unlike most models that automatically activate when they detect the vehicle’s power source).

 - Highlights: For those that like things in miniature, this is about as tiny as it gets.
 Amacam’s compact dash cam is designed for effortless, plug and play use.
-Its slight footprint not only gets the job done, but ensures ultimate discretion so you won’t have to worry about attracting unwanted attention while vehicles are left unattended.
+Its slight footprint not only gets the job done but ensures ultimate discretion so you won’t have to worry about attracting unwanted attention while vehicles are left unattended.
 The innovative mounting system allows 90° of rotation, for custom placement suited to driver preference.
 Other highlights include Full HD recording and a remarkable range of still image resolution quality, 1.3-12MP.

 - Red Flags: Again, the narrow 120° field of view leaves more to be desired.
-Even adjustments made by rotating the mount will not fully compensate for this narrow field of view, leaving out potentially critical events occurring in the camera’s peripheries.
+Even adjustments made by rotating the mount will not fully compensate for this narrow field of view, sometimes leaving out potentially critical events occurring in the camera’s peripheries.
 Also, don’t expect to view much on this tiny 3.08cm screen.

-- Our Verdict: Small and Stealthy
+- Our Verdict: A Small and Stealthy Bargain